My role at Cerkl affords me the opportunity to talk to literally hundreds of communicators.

 These conversations have one central theme: everyone is overwhelmed.
 It’s a true epidemic.
 In the years following the Great Recession, communication departments have downsized, resulting in the expansion of the role the communicator.

 The few communicators left standing are now the fundraiser, the event planner, the digital marketer, etc. Makes you want to hang your “today we do” sign.

 Promises are made to hire help, but that rarely happens or is delayed and leaves the communicator drowning in a to-do list the length of the Amazon River.

 Here’s the worst part, because the communicator is now treading water through a sea of tactics, they struggle to demonstrate the true ROI on their efforts.
-The ROI that matters to their bosses.
+The internal communications return on investment which matters to their bosses.
 Mired in tasks, they can’t get out from this vicious cycle that subordinates them to a simple order-taker or taskmaster.
 Sound familiar?